Configurators

 The Cmd

-configurator executes a shell command either using the Shell configurator described below
+configurator executes a shell command using either the Shell configurator

-or the Ansible configurator is used to execute the command remotely if the operation_host
+or the Ansible configurator for remote execution if the operation_host

-As described above, this is the default if no configurator is specified.
+is the default configurator if none is specified.

 Example